sipeed/sipeed_wiki/docs/hardware/en/maix/m1s/other/others.md

 ![disassemble_shell](./../../../../zh/maix/m1s/other/assets/others/disassemble_shell.jpg)

-Use tweezers to push this board out through the hole which is in the same direction with Logo on the shell
+Use tweezers to push this board out through the hole which is in the same direction as Logo on the shell

 <img src="./../../../../zh/maix/m1s/other/assets/others/disassemble_hole.jpg" alt="disassemble_hole" width="45%">
 <img src="./../../../../zh/maix/m1s/other/assets/others/disassemble_hole_1.jpg" alt="disassemble_hole_1" width="45%">